 Binarybox Studios presents Museo Virtual de Arte (MUVA, Virtual Museum of Art), a unique space in which to discover the best art in history in a completely immersive way.

-The MUVA has planned different exhibitions of great artists to enjoy both through virtual reality devices and a traditional computer.
+The MUVA hosts different exhibitions of great artists to enjoy both through virtual reality devices and a traditional computer.

 A MUSEUM IN VIRTUAL REALITY